 - Close off the valve that goes from the pressure tank to the plumbing of your house.

 - Drain all the water out of the tank.

 - Remove the old switch and the pressure gauge.
-A new gauge will only be about $10 and is easily replaced when you’re already changing the pressure switch to ensure that neither one will be a problem in the near future.
+A new gauge is about $10 and is easy to replace when you’re already changing the pressure switch to prevent future issues.

 - Wrap the pipe threads with Teflon tape and install the new pressure switch and pressure gauge.